 The Business Case for Taking Holidays

-In this Business Insider Australia article Rachel Gillett explores the 3 reasons companies like LinkedIn, Virgin, and Netflix are giving their employees ‘unlimited’ vacation.
+In 3 reasons companies like LinkedIn, Virgin and Netflix are giving their employees ‘unlimited’ vacation.
 While it was certainly seen as a good public relations exercise when Netflix, followed by Virgin, announced that some of their employees could take unlimited annual leave, there are also benefits for the employer.
 Gillett makes the important point that for organisations to employ 1000s of staff, one of their biggest ongoing liabilities is “accrued vacation and other employee-related expenses.”
 When I managed a team in my leadership role at Diageo Australia, one of my team members had accrued over 9 weeks annual leave.
 I was instructed by the Human Resource department to strongly encourage her to take this leave.
 I was advised that having too much annual leave accrued, and not taking the allocated 4 weeks each year was also viewed as a workplace safety risk.
 Employees need to take regular breaks.

-In this article from Macquarie Bank a strong business case is made for owners, director and leaders of businesses to take a break.
+In the business case of taking a break, a strong business case is made for owners, director and leaders of businesses to take a break.
 Glen Peterson, Director at LJ Hooker Commercial Parramatta and Blacktown says “Big problems don’t get solved while you’re busy running the day-to-day of your business.
 You need to take time to reflect and learn.
 He believes “Holidays give you great thinking time, allowing you to free your mind of the smaller day-to-day operational details, phone calls and emails so you can reflect on some of the bigger issues you’re dealing with.”
 I agree.

 The article references a 2006 Ernst & Young research study where the firm found that, “for every extra 10 hours of holiday its employees took, average annual performance ratings rose 8%.”
 It seems that not only are you more productive after a break, holidays can also make you more focused in the lead up because you have a deadline to work to.